 Use this Scientific Method Worksheet to record your progress through each step OR use your own paper that can be pasted to the board for your display.
 Your final display should have at least 5 sections corresponding to the 5 steps of the Scientific Method

 Create your Science Fair question.
 If it helps, try using one of the approaches above: “Effect Question”, the “How does” Question” or the “Which/What” Question.”
 If you need some extra help coming up with an idea, have an adult help you check out the online resources below, ask the librarian at the local library, or email your Science Fair Committee.

-Once you’ve decided what your question will be, record it on the Scientific Method Worksheet (included at the end of this packet) or on a piece of paper of your own.
-You will also use this to come up with a title for your presentation, which should be included in the required registration form due Monday, October 21st.
-If you are still working on your idea, just enter “Scientist Still Thinking” in the title field.
+Once you’ve decided what your question will be, record it on a piece of paper and start thinking about a name for your presentation, which should be included when you register your project here.
+If you are still working on your Project Name, just enter “Scientist Still Thinking” in the title field.

 Once you’ve completed the Scientific Method, you’re ready to prepare your display board.

 Display Boards will be provided to all Teams who registered by Oct.
 29th.

 - Scientific Method Overview

 Note to parents: these online resources are provided as a guide, but we encourage you to have your child use their own curiosity or interests as the motivation for the question.
 Do not worry if the question or resulting experiment does not seem sophisticated enough.
 The best type of question for an elementary school Science Fair, even if it seems simple, is one for which your child is yearning to have the answer!

 Have fun, be safe, and contact your Science Fair Committee if you have any questions!